FAQ of GMP rAAV

 Q: Dose the unit GC/ml and vg/ml share a conversion relationship?
 How does PackGene test the GC/ml of AAV?
 Provided with qPCR, should it apply virus-specific primers or insert sequence-specific primers?

 GC method development can use specific primers for GOI target genes, and elements such as polyA or ITR can also be used as universal detection in the early development stage.
-It is recommended to use specific primers for GMP products, and the final product titer test is based on specific primer.
+It is recommended to use specific primers for GMP products, and the final fast service titer test is based on specific primer.

-Q: Has the empty shell rate been measured for AAV products?
+Q: Has the empty shell rate been measured for AAV Fast Services?
 What method is used to maintain the empty shell rate at what level?

 A: Usually AUC, TEM, CyroTEM, or VG TITER/CAPSID TITER is applied, but AUC, TEM, CyroTEM are not suitable for QC.
 Currently, anion chromatography HPLC is used for process development.
 PackGene can provide analytical method development services and compare and verify with CyroTEM and AUC test results.
 The empty shell rate obtained by column chromatography for each serotype is different.
 PackGene Biotechnology produces AAV9 with empty shell rate lower than 10%.

 Q: Is the verification of the cell bank in accordance with the Chinese Pharmacopoeia 2015 Three General Principles "The Preparation and Verification Regulations of Animal Cell Matrix for the Verification of Biological Products"?

 Q: There are no HIV, HBV, HCV testing, pyrogen-free tests, and wild virus testing in the general inspection items.
 Do these tests need to be applied?

-A: The product harvest liquid will be tested for exogenous viral factors according to the process characteristics and will not be included in the standard of the original liquid and final product.
+A: The fast service harvest liquid will be tested for exogenous viral factors according to the process characteristics and will not be included in the standard of the original liquid and final product.

 Q: The acceptable error or deviation range of the current analysis method?